benjaminion/upgrading-ethereum-book/src/book.md

 #### Fork choice rules

 As we've seen, for all sorts of reasons &ndash; network delays, network outages, messages received out of order, malicious behaviour by peers &ndash; nodes across the network end up with different views of the network's state.
 Eventually, we want every correct node on the network to agree on an identical linear view of history and hence a common view of the state of the system.
-The protocol's fork choice rule brings about this agreement.
+It is the role of the protocol's _fork choice rule_ to bring about this agreement.

 Given a block tree and some decision criteria based on a node's local view of the network, the fork choice rule is designed to select, from all the available branches, the one that is most likely to eventually end up in the final linear, canonical chain.
 That is, it will choose the branch least likely to be later pruned out of the block tree as nodes attempt to converge on a canonical view.